-Echeveria 'Autumn Flame' is a magnificent succulent with rosettes of uniquely shiny, undulate, reddish-brown leaves with lighter red margins.
+Echeveria 'Autumn Flame' is a magnificent succulent that forms rosettes of uniquely shiny undulate reddish-brown leaves with lighter red margins.
 The rosette displays a spiraling effect, each leaf slightly overlapping the one closer to the center.
 Flowers are red and appear from spring through summer on up to 10 inches (25 cm) long stalks.

 How to Grow and Care for Echeveria 'Autumn Flame'

 Light: E. 'Autumn Flame' prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Autumn Flame' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.